Fritz Lang: Hollywood career (1936–1957)

-Lang made twenty-three features in his 20-year American career, working in a variety of genres at every major studio in Hollywood, and occasionally producing his films as an independent.
+Lang made twenty-two features in his 20-year American career, working in a variety of genres at every major studio in Hollywood, and occasionally producing his films as an independent.
 He became a naturalized citizen of the United States in 1939.

 Signing first with MGM Studios, Lang's crime drama Fury (1936) saw Spencer Tracy cast as a man who is wrongly accused of a crime and nearly killed when a lynch mob sets fire to the jail where he is awaiting trial.
 However, in Fury, he was not allowed to represent black victims in a lynching scenario or to criticize racism, which was his original intention.
-By the time Fury was released, Lang had been involved in the creation of the Hollywood Anti-Nazi League, working with Otto Katz, a Czech who was a Comintern spy.
-He made four films with an explicitly anti-Nazi theme, Man Hunt (1941), Hangmen Also Die!
+By the time Fury was released, Lang had been involved in the creation of the Hollywood Anti-Nazi League, working with Otto Katz, a Czech Jew who was a Comintern spy.
+He made four films with explicitly anti-Nazi themes, Man Hunt (1941), Hangmen Also Die!
 (1943), Ministry of Fear (1944) and Cloak and Dagger (1946).
 Man Hunt, wrote Dave Kehr in 2009, "may be the best" of the "many interventionist films produced by the Hollywood studios before Pearl Harbor" as it is "clean and concentrated, elegant and precise, pointed without being preachy."

-His American films were often compared unfavorably to his earlier works by contemporary critics, although the restrained Expressionism of these films is now seen as integral to the emergence and evolution of American genre cinema, film noir in particular.
-Scarlet Street (1945), one of his films featuring Edward G. Robinson and Joan Bennett, is considered a central film in the genre.
+His American films were often compared unfavorably to his earlier works by contemporary critics, although the restrained Expressionism of these films is now seen as integral to the emergence and evolution of American genre cinema.
+Scarlet Street (1945), one of his films featuring Edward G. Robinson and Joan Bennett, is considered a central film in the film noir genre.

-One of Lang's most praised films noir is the police drama The Big Heat (1953), known for its uncompromising brutality, especially for a scene in which Lee Marvin throws scalding coffee on Gloria Grahame's face.
+One of Lang's most praised films noir is the police drama The Big Heat (1953), known for its brutality.
 As Lang's visual style simplified, in part due to the constraints of the Hollywood studio system, his worldview became increasingly pessimistic, culminating in the cold, geometric style of his last American films, While the City Sleeps (1956) and Beyond a Reasonable Doubt (1956).